SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Configuring_external_authentication_via_an_identity_provider_using_SAML.md

 - [Azure B2C](#azure-b2c)
 - [Okta](#okta)

-### Azure Active Directory
+### Microsoft Entra ID (Formerly Azure Active Directory)

+Microsoft has renamed Azure Active Directory to Microsoft Entra ID, functionally everything remains the same but we refer to Entra ID now instead of Azure AD.
-DataMiner supports Azure AD as identity provider as from version 10.1.5.
+DataMiner supports Entra ID as identity provider as from version 10.1.5.
 Azure Active Directory is Microsoft's cloud-based identity and access management service, which helps users sign in and access resources.

-#### Setting up an Azure AD Enterprise application
+#### Setting up a Microsoft Entra ID Enterprise application

-From DataMiner 10.3.4/10.4.0 onwards, you must create an Enterprise Application in Azure AD when setting up external authentication.
+From DataMiner 10.3.4/10.4.0 onwards, you must create an Enterprise Application in Entra ID when setting up external authentication.
 In earlier DataMiner versions from DataMiner 10.2.0/10.2.1 onwards, creating an Enterprise Application is highly recommended, as otherwise not all features will be available.

 > [!NOTE]
 > Only a Global Administrator, Application Administrator, Cloud Application Administrator, and Application Developer have the necessary permissions to create Enterprise applications.

-1. In Azure AD, register DataMiner as an Enterprise Application:
+1. In Entra ID, register DataMiner as an Enterprise Application:

    1. Navigate to ``portal.azure.com`` and log in.
    1. Select the Azure Active Directory service.